tiagotds/transfereasy/README.md

 java -jar target/webapp.jar
 ```

-The endpoints to use this API are:
+The endpoints to use this API and the JSON request body examples in *POST* methods are:

 See all the customers:
 *GET* /api/customers/all